Thirana/pizzashop_invoice/README.md

 cd pizzashop_invoice
 ```

+- **Note** - If you are using the zipped version of the project, extract the contents and navigate to the project’s root directory.
+Then, open a command prompt (on Windows) or terminal (on macOS) from that location, and follow the similar instructions outlined below accordingly.

 ### 2. Backend Setup

 The backend uses Docker Compose to manage both the API and database services.